Kansas Solar Panels

 Looking for information on our new Heat Pump offering?

-Palmetto’s LightReach program lets Kansas homeowners go solar with no upfront cost.
-You pay a low, fixed monthly rate instead of an unpredictable utility bill — and Palmetto owns, monitors, and maintains the system for you.
+With Palmetto’s LightReach program, you can go solar with no upfront cost.
+You pay a low, fixed monthly rate — and Palmetto handles all maintenance — so you’re protected from utility rate increases from day one.

 Price of Energy: Kansas vs National Average